-Where you stay in Marco Island really depends on your budget.
+Where you stay in Marco Island FL really depends on your budget.
 Luckily, there are places to suit all types of budgets here including the top eco friendly resorts.

 If you can afford it, we would highly recommend staying in one of the luxury hotels in the area – they are particularly beautiful.

 Let’s start with the good stuff.
-Marco Island’s luxury hotels are not just boring rooms but amazing full service resorts which back onto the beach.
+Luxury hotels near Marco Island are not just boring rooms but amazing full service resorts which back onto the beach.
 Let’s face it, enjoying the pristine sand is top of everyone’s things to do in Marco Island bucket list.
 Naturally, the fanciest resorts have the most prime real estate.

-The Hilton Marco Island Resort is also a great choice.
+The Hilton Marco Island Resort is also a fine choice.
 We have to say we have a little Hilton bias.
 I grew up with a Hilton loving granny and we recently spent a month Hilton-hopping in Europe.
 It was bliss.
 Especially the Hilton Budapest.
-What’s great is that you really can’t go wrong with a Hilton (I personally love that).
-The Hilton also backs onto the beach and has a stunning pool and plenty of other courtesy perks.
+You really can’t go wrong with a Hilton (I personally love that).
+The Hilton also backs onto the beach-side and has a stunning pool and plenty of other courtesy perks.

-If money is no object this 5 star hotel is outrageously perfect.
+If money is no object this 5 star Marco Island hotel is outrageously perfect.

-Sometimes you just want to go somewhere and not spend tonnes of money.
+Sometimes you just want to stay somewhere and not spend tonnes of money.
 We feel you.

 It goes without staying that Marco Island is not a budget destination but you will be happy to know if won’t cost you as much as Miami or Key West for a clean and comfortable place to stay.

-For a clean and comfortable place to stay with consistently good reviews you can’t go past the Old Marco Inn and Suites which has large and clean rooms and a nice pool.
+For a clean and comfortable hotels near the ocean with consistently good reviews you can’t go past the Old Marco Island Inn and Suites which has large and clean rooms and a nice pool and other courtesy items.

-The Boathouse is another good choice for a budget stay.
+The Boathouse Marco Island is another good choice for a budget stay.
 With clean and comfortable rooms and a view of the waterfront, you really can’t go wrong for a weekend away from Sarasota.
 Make sure your hotel has courtesy parking as you’ll want a car for shopping trips in this car friendly destination.

 Things to do in Marco Island

-Marco Island has something for every kind of traveler – whether you want to relax on isolated beaches, take a snorkeling trip to one of the most beautiful islands in the world, go shelling or mini golfing – there is an abundance of activities, sports, tours and trips, day and night.
+Marco Island has something for every kind of traveler – whether you want to relax on isolated beaches, enjoy a snorkeling trip to one of the most beautiful islands in the world, try shelling or mini golfing – there is an abundance of activities, sports, tours and trips, day and night.

 We also loved how close the proximity of the Island to Everglades National Park being just a 20 minute drive away.
-You can spend the morning on the beach and the afternoon hunting for alligators at Shark Valley.
+You can spend the morning swimming in the ocean and the afternoon hunting for alligators at Shark Valley.

 There is also an abundance of wildlife which we loved.
-Marco Island is home to many nesting turtles as well as tortoises which you will see freely roaming the beaches (something we haven’t seen before)
+It’s home to many nesting turtles as well as tortoises which you will see freely roaming the sand dunes (something we haven’t seen before)

-Oh, and if you are a bird watcher, you will be packing your bags already as it is home to some of the best birding trails in Florida!
+Oh, and if you are a bird watcher, you will be packing your bags already as it is home to some of the finest birding trails in Florida!